-In addition, a doctor may report any visual limitation or physical condition, impairment, or disability that may affect a patient’s ability to drive safely by completing a Medical Examination Form.
+In addition, a doctor may report any visual limitation or physical condition, impairment, or disability that may affect a patient’s ability to drive safely by completing a Medical Examiner's Certificate.

 For information on how to get back a license that has been suspended or revoked, call 225-925-6146, Option 1, or contact one of the local Motor Vehicle Reinstatement Offices located throughout the state.